tubalcaine/bigfix-deployment-grapher/README.md

 graphviz (https://graphviz.org/download/), which is a standard package on most Linux systems and is avaiable as a binary install on Windows.
-This will need the grpahviz "dot" tool (and others depending on features you try) to bwe on yur PATH, so I recommend you choose that option on install.
+This will need the grpahviz "dot" tool (and others depending on features you try) to be on your PATH, so I recommend you choose that option on install.